 Minimally Invasive Procedures

-Minimally invasive surgery (MIS) procedures offer many options for both the physician and the patient.
-Compared with traditional surgery, MIS procedures offer the following advantages:
+Minimally invasive surgical procedures offer many options for both the physician and the patient.
+Compared with traditional surgery, minimally invasive procedures have advantages:

 • Minimal scarring